 What is an Exercise Physiologist?
-Being fit and healthy can help in your recovery from a variety of health ailments.
+Being fit and healthy can help you recover from various health ailments.
 However, if you are interested in harnessing the power of exercise to help you lead a healthier life, you need to consult an exercise physiologist (EP).

 This healthcare professional puts together customized workout programs for individuals to help them manage acute and chronic conditions, injuries, and disabilities.
-EPs also provide their clients with information and advice on how to prevent injuries while working out.
+EPs also provide their clients with information and advice on preventing injuries while working out.
 In addition, they ensure that the workouts they recommend are safe and effective.

-Difference between an exercise physiologist and personal trainer
+Difference between an exercise physiologist and a personal trainer

-Exercise physiologists mainly work with people who have a range of health issues, such as diabetes, cardiovascular problems, cancer, chronic pain, and depression.
+Exercise physiologists mainly work with people with various health issues, such as diabetes, cardiovascular problems, cancer, chronic pain, and depression.
 They also work with people who are at risk of developing medical problems.

 The significant difference between a personal trainer and a physiologist is that the physiologist gives you workouts that aim to prevent or manage the disease or injury.
 They want to help you restore your physical function and wellness.

 They offer various interventions, such as lifestyle modification, physical activity, advice, and health education.
-In addition, they will work alongside your healthcare team to come up with safe interventions to help you get healthy.
+In addition, they will work alongside your healthcare team to develop safe interventions to help you get healthy.
 Personal trainers usually work with a healthy population.